Teach with the Newberry's Collections

 Choose a topic

-From more than 100 collections on history, literature, and culture, spanning the 15th century to today
+From collections on history, literature, and culture, spanning the 15th century to today

 Research a topic or prepare a lesson

-With classroom materials developed by scholars, university faculty, and classroom teachers
+With materials developed by scholars, faculty, and teachers